ianlini/bistiming/README.rst

 jobs.
 BisTiming aims at implementing all the missing functions in those code snippets and prevents us from reinventing the wheel.
 It is very useful when we want to log something with some timing information or optimize the performance of our code.

-This package is tested with Python 2.7, 3.5, 3.6 and 3.7, but might also work in other Python versions.
+This package is tested with Python 3.8 to 3.14, but might also work in other Python versions.

 .. contents::